 Newport Beach and its environs have been called California’s Riviera.
 Sandy beaches and bougainvillea are a backdrop to yachts and dream homes, from cottages to some of the nation’s most expensive real estate.

 Its retail center is Newport Center, near Jamboree Road, Coast Highway and MacArthur Boulevard.
 Neiman Marcus and Bloomingdale’s are anchors at elegant and relaxed shopping destination Fashion Island.
 Island Cinema offers leather seats and wine service.
-A Whole Foods Market with tavern and tearoom-café is new; Fig & Olive and Red O restaurants open soon.
+Halston Heritage, See Eyewear, Red O and Fig & Olive restaurants are new; there’s a stunning Whole Foods Market, too.

 Upper Newport Bay Nature Preserve, aka the Back Bay, boasts some 160 species of birds.
 Hike, bike or jog along 10 miles of trails.
-Rowing and kayaking are popular; rent equipment from Newport Aquatic Center (North Star County Beach, 1 Whitecliffs Drive, 949.646.7725).
-Moe B’s Watersports (949.729.1150) offers sailboats, kayaks, pedal boats and electric-boat rentals; a guided kayak tour of the marshlands departs Sundays at 10 am ($15 includes kayak rental).
-There are also Segway tours of the Back Bay ($75).
+Rowing and kayaking are popular; rent equipment from Newport Aquatic Center (949.646.7725).
+At Newport Dunes, Moe B’s Watersports (949.729.1150) offers sailboats, kayaks, pedal boats and electric-boat rentals; a guided kayak tour of the marshlands departs Sundays at 10 am ($15 includes kayak rental).
+There are also Segway tours of the Back Bay ($75, 949.729.3863).

 Newport Beach boasts the world’s largest small-boat harbor.
 Mariner’s Mile, along Coast Highway, is lined with restaurants, luxury-car showrooms and yacht clubs.